cbou/markdox/README.md

 Advanced Usage
 ---

-Template and Formater of Markdox can be overriden:
+Template, Formater and Compiler of Markdox can be overriden:

 ```javascript
 var markdox = require('markdox');